VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: binary logit model estimated in the CalculateUrbanMixMeasure module of the VELandUse package
   + Model type: Binary Logit
   + Estimation data: VELandUse::UrbanMixModel_ls
-  + Estimation method: Package build
+  + Estimation method: Imports from VELandUse
   + Estimation script: R/SimulateUrbanMixMeasure.R
   + Model object: data/UrbanMixModelSim_ls.rda
-  + Notes: NA
+  + Notes: Sources models estimated in the VELandUse module that were estimated using PUMS data processed in the VESimHouseholds package

 ###  VESimLandUseData